(Already got the role? Looking for tips for getting started as a first-time manager? Jump to Part 2 of this guide.)

 The first step to becoming a manager is often taking initiative.
-Stepping up to help others, improve communication in your team or across others, and writing well are all signs you could be a leader to those that decide who could become a manager next.
+Stepping up to help others, improving communication in your team or across others, and writing well are all signs to those that decide who could become a manager next that you could be a good leader.

 3) Make others around you better

 One of the most fundamental changes every good manager needs to adopt is switching from an individual contributor (IC) mindset to a multiplier mindset.